Gib Lewis

-Gibson Donald Lewis, known as Gib Lewis (born August 22, 1936), is an American politician and political consultant from Fort Worth, Texas.
-He was the first person to be elected five times as Speaker of the Texas House of Representatives, but he did not seek reelection in 1992, in compliance with a plea bargain agreement connected with his misdemeanor conviction of a violation of Texas financial disclosure law.
+Gibson Donald "Gib" Lewis (born August 22, 1936) is an American politician and political consultant from Fort Worth, Texas.
+He was the first person to be elected five times as the speaker of the Texas House of Representatives, but he did not seek reelection in 1992, in compliance with a plea bargain agreement connected with his misdemeanor conviction of a violation of Texas financial disclosure law.

 Early life and education

-Lewis was born in Oletha in Limestone County and raised in Mexia, Texas and Cleveland, Texas, where he graduated in 1955 from Cleveland High School.
+Lewis was born in Oletha in Limestone County, Texas, and raised in Mexia, Texas and Cleveland, Texas, where he graduated in 1955 from Cleveland High School.
 He then enrolled at Sam Houston State College.
 Lewis later enlisted in the United States Air Force and went on to serve as a B-52 aerial gunner.
 While stationed at Carswell Air Force Base, he continued his studies at Texas Christian University.

 Career

 Lewis was discharged from the U.S. Air Force in 1961.
 He then took a job as a salesman for a paper company and three years later, opened his own firm specializing in pressure-sensitive labels and decals.
 It grew into a multimillion-dollar business.
 Lewis continues as president of Lewis Label Products, Inc., today, three decades after its founding.

 Since leaving the state legislature, he has lobbied state government on behalf of private clients.

 He is the namesake of the Gibson D. Lewis Health Science Library at the University of North Texas Health Science Center and the Gib Lewis Prison Unit in Woodville, Texas.